ianomad/ianomad.github.io/_posts/2020-08-11-Productivity-Notes.md

 Sleep is extremely important for brain and the rest of the body.[^2] Here are some important notes for having a good sleep that vary individually.
 - sleep temperature (about 65-70F on average)
 - limited light exposure towards bed time (e.g. LED lights)
-- minimization of rapid eye movement sleep disruption
+- minimization of rapid eye movement sleep
   - external noise
   - night bathroom walks
 - caffeine and other substances intake post lunch (coffee, tea, alcohol)